 Minecraft was released in 2011 but it wasn't until about 2014 that I got into this amazing game.

 Cities: Skylines is my most-played Steam game for a good reason.
 I actually only discovered it in February 2018 as well.

 Skylines is an amazingly realistic feeling game that does much of what one of my old favourites, Rollercoaster Tycoon 3, does but for city building.

-The re-release of Age of Empires II as the HD Edition in 2013 was an amazing shock to me and gave me countless hours (it's only recently become my second most played game on Steam since Cities: Skylines overtook it).
+The re-release of Age of Empires II as the HD Edition in 2013 was a huge shock personally and gave me countless hours (it's only recently become my second most-played game on Steam since Cities: Skylines overtook it).

 The remake of an original game which was becoming harder and harder to play on modern operating systems was very welcome and it added in a bunch of major improvements to the original game too.

 1. The Legend of Zelda: Breath of the Wild (2017)